FOMOED - Trading Dashboard

 Every system state used explicit, consistent visual language.

-Information Architecture as Product Strategy
+Information Architecture Strategy

 Data was organized by decision relevance, allowing users to interpret market conditions without unnecessary attention switching.
 The dashboard evolved into an attention management system — supporting rapid parsing while preserving depth.
+Reducing noise was not about minimalism.

 Research-Driven Structure